fgimian/macbuild-ansible/README.md

 * Unix Utilities
     - **Shell**: Explore the use of ZSH with Powerline (or at least Powerline with bash)
-    - **VIM**: Finish customising and adding plugins to VIM (worth checking out emacs like Mat keeps telling me?)
     - **Git**: Further aliases and touch-ups to gitconfig (possibly integrating cdiff)
-    - **Docker**: Complete setup of docker and docker machine
 * Applications
     - **1Password**: ?
     - **Clear**: ?